 Full Stop, 1/2 Stop, 1/3 Stop

-But with the introduction of digital cameras, we are not restricted to changing the shutter speed by one stop only.
-Some cameras allow us to change the shutter speed by half (1/2 stop) and some cameras by third (1/3 stop).
+The advent of digital cameras introduced more flexibility.
+We’re no longer restricted to adjusting the shutter speed by one stop alone.
+Some cameras permit us to change the shutter speed by a half-stop (1/2 stop) and others by a third-stop (1/3 stop).

-This is a simple illustration of correlation between shutter speed values and the amount the light reacheth the camera sensor.
-Faster shutter speed equals less light and longer speed results in more light.
+This is a simple illustration of the correlation between shutter speed values and the amount the light that reaches the camera sensor.
+It’s a fundamental concept that can significantly influence the exposure level in your photos.

 Shutter Speed Chart and Types of Shooting

-This is what I call a Shutter Speed Cheat Sheet that helps photographers to use a shutter speed as the creative tool.
+This is what I call a Shutter Speed Chart Cheat Sheet that helps photographers use a shutter speed as a creative tool.

 Action Sports 1/500s – 1/1000s

-You probably do not need an extreme shutter speed when photographing a golfer putting on the green but any sports that involve fast movements and actions will need special attention to shutter speed value.
+You probably do not need a fast shutter speed when photographing a golfer putting on the green but any sports that involve fast movements and actions will need special attention to shutter speed value.
 Photographing professional football game or your kids playing soccer will require shutter speed between 1/500s and 1/1000 to freeze the action and to get sharp photos.

 In general, when photographing the streets the scene is in constant movement.
 You have people walking towards you or crossing the street, cars moving and stopping, the proper shutter speed is paramount not only for getting the right exposure but also for avoiding blurry or soft images.